SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 ![](images/stripe-elements-get-public-key.png)

-Replace the ``publickey`` variable value in the environment file with this value starting with **pk_test**
+Replace the ``publickey`` variable value in the environment file with this value starting with **pk_test**.

 **6. Webhook Secret**

-IN OPF Workbench: For your new Stripe merchant account Navigate to Notification General and copy the Notification URL
+IN OPF Workbench: For your new Stripe merchant account, navigate to **Notification General** and copy the Notification URL.

 ![](images/opf-get-notification-url.png)

-In Stripe Dashboard: Navigate to <https://dashboard.stripe.com/test/webhooks> and click Add an Endpoint
+In Stripe Dashboard: Navigate to <https://dashboard.stripe.com/test/webhooks> and click **Add an Endpoint**.

-i) Paste in your endpoint URL copied from OPF
+i) Paste in your endpoint URL copied from OPF.

 ![](images/stripe-elements-paste-webook.png)

-ii) For simplicity Select “All events”
+ii) For simplicity, select “All events”.

 ![](images/stripe-elements-select-events.png)

-iii) click Add Endpoint
+iii) click **Add Endpoint**.

 ![](images/stripe-elements-add-endpoint.png)

-iv) Click Reveal the get the webhook secret, it starts with **whsec**
+iv) Click **Reveal** the get the webhook secret, it starts with **whsec**.

 ![](images/stripe-elements-reveal-whsecret.png)

-v) In the Environment file set the ``webhookSecret`` value to the key starting with **whsec_**
+v) In the Environment file set the ``webhookSecret`` value to the key starting with **whsec_**.

 **Summary**

-The envrionment file is now ready for importing into postman together with the Mapping Configuration Collection file.
+The envrionment file is now ready for importing into Postman together with the Mapping Configuration Collection file.
 Ensure you select the correct environment before running the collection.

-In summary you should have edited the following variables
+In summary, you should have edited the following variables:

 - **token** (https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/680f2e217c0d4bc98218d3ec781d7348262f7169/postman/stripe/Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json#L6)
 - **rootUrl** (https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/680f2e217c0d4bc98218d3ec781d7348262f7169/postman/stripe/Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json#L11)